 The word is a combination of two Sanskrit roots: “Man” means mind, “Tra” means to tune the vibration.
-Man-tra is a sound current which helps tune and control the frequency of our mental vibrations.
+Man-tra is a sound current that helps tune and control the frequency of our mental vibrations.
 Such sounds, typically structured as a melodic phrase, poem, or religious syllable or combination of syllables, must be repeated – over and over again – in order to elevate or modify consciousness (more on that below).

-But before there is mantra, there is you: the actor, the agent, the willing participant.
+But before there is a mantra, there is you: the actor, the agent, the willing participant.
 As Ram Dass says: “Mantras in and of themselves don’t do anything at all – it all has to do with the beings who work with them.”
 So it is how you apply mantra, the manner in which you recite it, and how you approach the process — the ritual — that brings about the degree of healing, shift, and change.

 Here’s what happening when you engage with them: